-7 sins of demotivation every manager should be aware of
+7 sins of demotivation every manager & leader should be aware of

 Sin 1: The lack of appreciation